Farmland in the Mohawk Valley: 540 Acres—Protected Forever!

 The Mohawk Hudson Land Conservancy is fighting back: we work with farmers in the Hudson and Mohawk River Valleys to protect farmland in perpetuity.

 The effort to conserve the Triumpho family farmland has taken months of hard work on the part of many partners.
 The Triumpho farm project is supported with funding from the New York State Conservation Partnership Program (NYSCPP) and New York’s Environmental Protection Fund.
 The NYSCPP is administered by the Land Trust Alliance, in coordination with the state Department of Environmental Conservation.
-This funding has helped us begin the process of protecting the Triumpho farm, but we need your help to complete the project.

 Learn more about how MHLC saves farmland in Albany, Montgomery, and Schenectady counties on our Farmland Protection page.

 Learn more about the farmer: Richard Triumpho is a retired dairyman who has written for Hoard’s Dairyman Journal for decades.
 He has published several books, including a book about round barns in the region.
 As an author and agriculture enthusiast, Richard’s protection of his property sets an example for other farmers who hope to protect their land.
+Read more on Richard’s blog.